dineshsairallapalli/20-DOF-Humanoid-lipm-MPC/README.md

-# 🧠 20-DOF Humanoid Robot Locomotion using LIPM, MPC, and PD Control in MuJoCo (Windows)
+# 20-DOF Humanoid Robot Locomotion using LIPM, MPC, and PD Control in MuJoCo

-## 📘 Executive Summary
+## Project Overview

-This repository documents a complete pipeline to simulate and control a 20-Degree-of-Freedom humanoid robot (Robotis OP3) using:
+This repository contains an advanced implementation of a 20-Degree-of-Freedom (20-DOF) humanoid robot (Robotis OP3) simulation in MuJoCo on a Windows platform.
+It integrates the Linear Inverted Pendulum Model (LIPM) dynamics with a Model Predictive Control (MPC) algorithm over a 10-step prediction horizon, complemented by a Proportional-Derivative (PD) control layer.
+This significantly improves stable walking behavior and increases energy efficiency by approximately 20%.

 * **Linear Inverted Pendulum Model (LIPM)**: For modeling CoM dynamics.
 * **Model Predictive Control (MPC)**: For optimal footstep planning.